 In setting the objectives, the Trustees have considered the Charity Commission's general guidance on public benefit and in particular to its supplementary public benefit guidance on advancing education.
 In this regard, we run, outside of the normal school day, extensive opportunities for pupils who are preparing for examinations.
-The Principal of Baylis Court School is actively involved in the Slough Association of Secondary Heads (SASH), which brings together all Headteachers in Slough (both selective and non-selective) who work to benefit education across Slough.
-Through this organisation a Slough Teaching School Alliance has been set up with full time staff to assist the work of SASH and to take on work on behalf of the Local Authority.
 The CEO is a registered OFSTED inspector.
 All schools within the Trust are members of Partners in Excellence (PIXL club).
 This shares good practice and challenges performance.
 Both organisations provide opportunities to share best practice across a variety of schools outside of the local environment of Slough and Reading.
 As part of his personal development, the CEO has joined the Executive Headteachers programme, which is organised by ASCL.

-Strategic Report

-Achievements and Performance
+Strategic Report - Achievements and Performance